renjur23/online-mobile-store/README.md

 ### make migration
 django-admin makemigrations [app_label [app_label ...]]¶
 Creates new migrations based on the changes detected to your models.
-Migrations, their relationship with apps and more are covered in depth in the migrations documentation
 ### migrate
 django-admin migrate [app_label] [migration_name]¶
 Synchronizes the database state with the current set of models and migrations.
-Migrations, their relationship with apps and more are covered in depth in the migrations documentation.